FlavScents AInsights Entry for Propyl Alcohol (CAS: 71-23-8)

 9. Confidence & Data Quality Notes

 The data on propyl alcohol is well-established, with comprehensive documentation available from authoritative sources.
-Industry practices are well-documented, although specific sensory thresholds and detailed regulatory nuances may require further verification.
-Known data gaps are minimal, with most information supported by robust scientific literature.
+Industry practices are generally consistent, although specific use levels may vary based on formulation goals.
+Known data gaps are minimal, with most regulatory and safety information readily accessible.
+Any ambiguities typically relate to regional regulatory nuances, which are addressed through harmonized guidelines.

 Citation hooks: FlavScents